mikjo/bigitr/README.md

 contributions must be under the terms and conditions of the Apache License; contributions offered otherwise will not be accepted.

-In order to avoid merge failures, we request that your ``prominent notices stating that You changed the files'' as required by the Apache License be in the form of correct and complete name and correct email address in the `Author` field of the Git commits that you submit, rather than changes to the *contents* of the files that you
+In order to avoid merge failures, we request that your "prominent notices stating that You changed the files" as required by the Apache License be in the form of correct and complete name and correct email address in the `Author` field of the Git commits that you submit, rather than changes to the *contents* of the files that you